trapexit/mergerfs/mkdocs/docs/index.md

 ## How it works

 mergerfs logically merges multiple filesystem paths together.
+Not block devices, not filesystem mounts, just paths.
 It acts as a proxy to the underlying filesystem paths.
 Combining the behaviors of some functions and being a selector for others.

 When the contents of a directory are requested mergerfs combines the list of files from each directory, deduplicating entries, and returns